sfigg/commercialization-public/manufacture/desktop/windows-deployment-sample-scripts-sxs.md

 This script checks to see which firmware mode the PC is booted into, creates a recovery partition based on the firmware, and copies winre.wim to the recovery partition.
 This script calls CreateRecoveryPartitions-BIOS.txt, CreateRecoveryPartitions-FFU.txt, HideRecoveryPartitions-BIOS.txt, and HideRecoveryPartitions-UEFI.txt.
 Make sure that these files are all in the same folder as ApplyRecovery-FFU.bat.

+**Note:** If you copy and paste the contents below to create a .bat file, you may get an error when detecting firmware.
+For firmware detection to succeed, ensure that the lines that begin `for /f "tokens=2* delims=	 " %%A` has a tab followed by a space in between `delims=` and `" %%A`.

 ```
 @echo == ApplyRecovery-FFU.bat ==
 @echo *********************************************************************